pagkly/Zed/Investopedia3/Forward Premium.md

 Forward Premium
 ## What Is a Forward Premium?

-A forward premium is a situation in which the forward or expected future price for a currency is greater than the [spot price](https://www.investopedia.com/terms/s/spotprice.asp).
+A forward premium is a situation in which the forward or expected future price for a currency is greater than the [[spot price]](https://www.investopedia.com/terms/s/spotprice.asp).
 It is an indication by the market that the current domestic exchange rate is going to increase against the other currency.

-This circumstance can be confusing because an increasing exchange rate means the [currency is depreciating](https://www.investopedia.com/terms/c/currency-depreciation.asp) in value.
+This circumstance can be confusing because an increasing exchange rate means the [[currency is depreciating]](https://www.investopedia.com/terms/c/currency-depreciation.asp) in value.

 ### Key Takeaways